web-infra-dev/rsbuild/packages/document/docs/en/config/performance/chunkSplit.md

 };
 ```

-> When the Builder target is "node", since Node Bundles do not need to be splitted to optimize loading performance, the chunkSplit rule will not take effect.
+> When the Rsbuild target is "node", since Node Bundles do not need to be splitted to optimize loading performance, the chunkSplit rule will not take effect.